-Action when classification of URL failed

-The choice is either Pass or Block.
-If a URL has not been listed in a URL category, this action will determine whether access to the site will be allowed.
+Action when classification of URL action will determine whether access to the site will be allowed.
+The choice is either Pass or Block, If a URL has not been listed in a URL category, the action will determine whether access to the site will be allowed. nis -- -----